NgYueQhi-2025/Track2_llm-credit-risk/README.md

 # 1. Industry Context

-Traditional credit scoring models rely heavily on:
+Traditional credit scoring models are often "blind" to context.
+They rely heavily on:

-- Income
-- Credit score
-- Liabilities
-- Payment history
+**Strict Numerics:** Income, FICO score, and liability counts.
+**Missing Context:** They ignore explanations for late payments or behavioral cues in application letters.
+**Black Box Logic:** Decisions are often hard to explain to the applicant

 But in real-world lending, **unstructured text** such as loan applications, explanations for late payments, or emails contains deeper behavioural cues: